 12.3.2.6 sec:certSubjectType

 The sec:certSubjectType enumeration type is used for the certSubjectType element of the certProvCmdArgs element of the cmdArgs element of the MEF Client Command cmdDescription element (see clause 8.3.9.7) to indicate to indicate if the subject of the provisioned certificate will be a Node, CSE or AE..
-The cmdDescription is an attribute of the <mefClientCmd> resource type specified in oneM2M TS-0032 [ITU-T Y.oneM2M.MAF.MEF]).
+The cmdDescription is an attribute of the <mefClientCmd> resource type specified in oneM2M TS-0032 [ITU-T Y.4500.32]).